nsbgn/pandoc.mk/README.md

 [UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy), I glued a couple of common tools into `snel`, a method for generating documents and static websites.
 The method encourages a radical separation of style from
-content: source text & data are converted to documents & graphs by a clean and transparent process, documented in a `Makefile`.
+content: source text & data are converted to documents & images by a clean and transparent process, documented in a `Makefile`.
 It provides a common base and a consistent style for text projects — be it a thesis, a website, a resume…